syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 {% endhighlight %}

 After selecting the cropping area, if you decide to cancel the edits and revert back to the original image, you can use the `CancelEdits` method.
-It discard the changes made during the cropping process and restore the image to its initial state.
+It discards the changes made during the cropping process and restores the image to its initial state.

 {% highlight C# %}